 • There is limited evidence of a statistical association between cannabis use and impaired social

 functioning or engagement in developmentally appropriate social roles.

-My treating physician also informed me of the risks, complications, and expected benefits of any recommended treatment, including its likelihood of success and failure.
-I acknowledge that my treating physician informed me of any alternatives to the recommended treatment, including the alternative of no treatment, and the risks and benefits.
-My treating physician has explained the information in this consent form about the medical use of marijuana.
+My treating physician/provider also informed me of the risks, complications, and expected benefits of any recommended treatment, including its likelihood of success and failure.
+I acknowledge that my treating physician/provider informed me of any alternatives to the recommended treatment, including the alternative of no treatment, and the risks and benefits.
+My treating physician/provider has explained the information in this consent form about the medical use of marijuana.
 Patient Name * Patient Email *

 Patient Signature *